The Pasco Sheriff’s Office utilizes qualified people in serving their community as volunteers in a number of positions.

 CURRENT VOLUNTEER OPPORTUNITIES

-To apply for any of the above openings, please fill out the Volunteer Application and submit it to the Human Resources Unit.
+To apply for any of the above openings, fill out the Volunteer Application and submit it to the Human Resources Unit.

 (See Current Volunteer Opportunities above for open positions)